Chen Jianxin (cyclist)

-Chen Jianxin (born 7 September 1986) is a Chinese Para-cyclist who represented China at the 2020 Summer Paralympics.
+Chen Jianxin (born 7 September 1986) is a Chinese Para-cyclist.
+He represented China at the 2020 and 2024 Summer Paralympics.

 Career

 Jianxin represented China in the men's road time trial T1–2 event at the 2020 Summer Paralympics and won a gold medal.
 He also competed in the men's road race T1–2 event and won a gold medal.